tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 # This is a preliminary fix for RHPC conda update and clean that destroyed all hardlinks for ChIP-seq analysis pipeline based on snakemake

+# Note, this preliminary fix has only been tested on bam files for peak calling, not on fastq files for alignment.

 This is a preliminary fix for the original snakemake-based Peak calling pipeline from Yongsoo Kim